johaGL/old_version_tracegroomer/README.md

 ## The "Metadata"

-Here the first lines of the required metadata table, which must be a .csv (comma delimited) file :
+Here the first lines of the required metadata table, which must be a .csv (but tab-delimited) file :

 | original_name | name_to_plot | condition |  timepoint | timenum | short_comp  |
 |----------------| -------------|-----------|-----------|-------|------------|